Bfatahallah/MusicPlayerApp/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under ALX.

 ## 👤 Author